akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-subscriptions.md

 # How to subscribe products

-You have 2 ways to subscribe products to Franklin:
+You have 2 ways to subscribe products to Franklin.

 ## Via the Product Edit Form